 Effective Leadership in Innovation

-Participants undertaking this research project may start by determining correlations between innovative behaviour and personality types e.g. The Myers-Brigg Type Indicator as well as focus on innovation leadership and how it could be fostered/developed.
+Participants undertaking this research project may start by determining correlations between innovative behaviour and personality types through the use of the Myers-Brigg Type Indicator, for example, as well as focusing on innovation leadership and how it could be fostered or developed.